-The Peace and Justice Law Center formed to address the concern that war-on-gangs policing and routine police misconduct are making communities less safe and less just.
-Having worked closely with community organizers and gang intervention workers for nearly two decades, the PJLC's founders committed to supporting the work of grass-roots leaders to end counterproductive policing.
-They founded the PJLC to ensure that community leaders who are personally impacted by the criminal justice system have the best possible legal support and that their ideas are represented in legal and policy forums where impacted people are rarely fully heard.
+The Peace and Justice Law Center formed to address the concern that war-on-gangs policing and routine police misconduct are making Orange County less safe and less just.
+The PJLC formed to ensure that community leaders who are personally impacted by the criminal justice system have their ideas represented in legal and policy forums where impacted people are rarely fully heard.

-As its first project, the PJLC partnered with the Criminal Justice Clinic of the UC Irvine Law School and with community groups in Orange County, California to provide direct legal services to young men and women referred by gang intervention workers and who were counterproductively targeted for harsh and unjust policing.
+The PJLC began its work by partnering with the Criminal Justice Clinic of the UC Irvine Law School and with community groups in Orange County, California to provide direct legal services to young men and women referred by gang intervention workers and who were counterproductively targeted for harsh and unjust war-on-gangs policing.

 Rooted in this direct service work, the PJLC next looked for opportunities to make a larger impact.
 The PJLC began challenging gang injunctions -- civil laws suits that use gang allegations to effectively put people on lifetime probation regardless of whether the person ever committed a crime.
 Next the PJLC's work grew to include impact litigation to implement California's Racial Justice Act, legal support to grassroots organizations, technical support to legislators and community members seeking to reform California's STEP Act, and co-sponsorship of the Decriminalizing Neighborhoods Conference and National Network.

-In the future, the Peace and Justice Law Center will continue to advocate for more effective and fair approaches to public safety that (1) reduce neighborhood violence, (2) reduce state violence, and (3) decrease racially discriminatory targeting by the criminal justice system.
+The Peace and Justice Law Center continues to advocate for more effective and fair approaches to public safety that (1) reduce neighborhood violence, (2) reduce state violence, and (3) decrease racially discriminatory targeting by the criminal justice system.

 Our accomplishments include:

-Partnering with the UCI Criminal Justice Clinic to remove individuals from the state's gang database;
+Partnering with the UCI Criminal Justice Clinic and others to remove individuals from the state's gang database; clean up their criminal record; and navigate the county’s misdemeanor diversion program.

 Offering expert testimony to stop the deportation of individuals falsely accused of gang membership;

-Partnering with the UCI Civil Rights Litigation Clinic to pursue litigation that will fully implement California's Racial Justice Act;
+Partnering with the UCI Civil Rights Litigation Clinic to pursue litigation that will advance the California's Racial Justice Act;

 Co-sponsoring the Decriminalizing Neighborhoods Conference;